Santa Barbara Motorcycle Accident Attorney

 Settlement Calculations

 Your injury lawyer can calculate the economic cost of your damages.
 Your attorney will calculate damages such as wage loss, future medical bills, and other costs.
 However, there is much more than property damage that will be accounted for.
 For example, your lawyer will include non-economic damages like pain and suffering in the total estimation.
-In severe accidents, you can also include loss of a limb, rehabilitative treatment, disfigurement, and reduced earning capacity.
+In severe accidents, you can also include loss of a limb, rehabilitative treatment, disfigurement, reduced earning capacity, and the cost of future medical care.
 Your legal professional will know whether testimony from medical experts is necessary and what approaches they need to take to help calculate your settlement amount.

 Help Prevent Errors